 Fundamental skills required for working as a Close Protection Operative in the Private Security Industry.

 Success in this profession depends very much on whether you have the right skills and the right mindset.
 So does credibility which means that you will be required to hold the right qualifications which comprises the ability to provide close protection, assess and manage risk, manage potential conflict situations, as well as deliver enhanced medical assistance if required.

-YOU WILL BE REQUIRED TO DEMONSTRATE THE SKILLS, KNOWLEDGE AND UNDERSTANDING THAT ENABLE YOU TO:
+TO ACHIEVE RECOGNITION OF PRIOR LEARNING FOR THIS QUALIFICATION YOU WILL BE REQUIRED TO DEMONSTRATE THE SKILLS, KNOWLEDGE AND UNDERSTANDING FOR YOU TO BE ABLE TO:

 Determine potential threats, vulnerabilities, and the level of risk to the Principal’s security and safety.
 Assess and take account of what protection requirements are needed to protect the Principal and so be able to identify the necessary resources and information required.

 Deal with information and be able to communicate with the relevant persons involved with the safety and security of the Principal.
 Carry out effective searches of premises, people and vehicles and be able to identify devices that could pose a threat or risk to your Principal.